Read hay statistics and data about the Goulburn and Murray Valley regions.

 Change in price is the change since the last report.
 Hay quoted is sourced and delivered locally, GST exclusive unless stated otherwise.
 It should be noted that local prices quoted may not be the cheapest available, sourcing it from another region may be more affordable, and buyers are encouraged to evaluate all options.
 Prices are indicative to a mid-range shedded product, and based on the best indication of market value at the time of reporting.
 It should be noted there is a wide variation in quality of hay, prices for a mid-range product will not reflect the weighted average of trade.
 Prices will naturally vary based on the product quantity and quality, buyer/seller relationship and the size of the trade.

-- Scattered rain fell on Saturday in the Goulburn Valley with Shepparton recording 4mm of rainfall, Echuca 6mm, Kyabram 6mm, Benalla 10mm and Yarrawonga 10mm.
+- Patchy rain fell in the Goulburn Valley this week with Shepparton recording 10mm of rainfall, Echuca 3mm, Kyabram 9mm, Benalla 11mm and Yarrawonga 9mm.
+Heavy frosts were also reported.

-- It has been reported that corn stubble is available in the Goulburn Valley from $190/tonne.
+- It has been reported that corn stubble is available in the Goulburn Valley from $190/t.

 - It has been reported there is gassed rice straw available in the region from $100/bale.